kubernetes/website/content/zh/docs/setup/production-environment/container-runtimes.md

 <!--
 {{< caution >}}
-Changing the cgroup driver of a Node that has joined a cluster is a sensitive operation.
+Changing the cgroup driver of a Node that has joined a cluster is strongly *not* recommended.
 If the kubelet has created Pods using the semantics of one cgroup driver, changing the container runtime to another cgroup driver can cause errors when trying to re-create the Pod sandbox for such existing Pods.
 Restarting the kubelet may not solve such errors.